 Located in the fastest-growing region in the U.S., Mississippi is poised for business growth.
 A strong network of transportation and trade resources make this state the gateway to all major U.S., Canadian and Latin American markets.

-In 2019, CNBC ranked Mississippi as the No. 1 state for the lowest cost of living and No. 6 for cost of doing business.
-Area Development Magazine ranked Mississippi No. 5 for the best business incentives and No. 4 in the U.S. for speed of permitting.
+In 2022, CNBC ranked Mississippi as the No. 1 state for the lowest cost of living.
+Area Development Magazine ranked Mississippi No. 5 for the best energy availability & costs and No. 7 in the U.S. for overall cost of doing business.

 According to the Mississippi Development Authority, nearly 800 miles of commercially navigable waterways give Mississippi businesses economical and efficient access to national and international markets.
 Three navigable waterways—the Mississippi River to the west, the Tennessee-Tombigbee Waterway to the east and the Gulf of Mexico to the south—give Mississippi a unique transportation advantage.

 Twenty-eight rail systems—including five Class 1 rail lines—serve Mississippi with 2,541 miles of track.
 The roadway system includes six interstate highways covering 698 miles and 14 federal highways, positioning Mississippi within a day’s drive of 55 percent of U.S. businesses and major population centers.

 Mississippi is home to eight public universities, four of which boast full-service research and development centers, according to the Mississippi Development Authority.